StackVista/stackstate-docs/setup/agent/agent-proxy.md

 The Agent can be configured to use a proxy for HTTP and HTTPS requests.
 Proxy settings can be configured in two ways:

 * [Proxy for all Agent communication](#proxy-for-all-agent-communication).
-This includes Agent checks and communication with StackState.
+This includes Agent checks and communication with Rancher Observability.
 Configured with:
   * Environment variables `HTTPS_PROXY` / `HTTP_PROXY`
-* [Proxy for communication with StackState only](#proxy-for-communication-with-stackstate-only).
+* [Proxy for communication with Rancher Observability only](#proxy-for-communication-with-stackstate-only).
 Can be configured in 2 places:
   * Environment variables `STS_PROXY_HTTPS` / `STS_PROXY_HTTP`
   * Agent configuration file